Moral Majority: Before establishment

+In 1971 a federal court ruled in Green v.
+Connally that racially discriminatory private schools were not entitled to federal tax exemption.
+Falwell had founded Lynchburg Christian Academy in 1967; the Lynchburg News described it as "a private school for white students".
+The IRS revoked Bob Jones University's tax exemption in 1976 over its ban on interracial dating, and in August 1978 proposed treating private schools founded around the time of local desegregation as presumptively discriminatory.
+More than 100,000 letters of protest followed, and Congress barred the agency from implementing the rule.

+Historian Randall Balmer has argued that this dispute, rather than the 1973 Roe v.
+Wade decision, was the catalyst for the rise of the Christian right.
+Balmer cites Paul Weyrich, who said that "what galvanized the Christian community was not abortion, school prayer, or the ERA", but rather "Jimmy Carter's intervention against the Christian schools, trying to deny them tax-exempt status on the basis of so-called de facto segregation".
+Balmer also notes that the policy had been ordered by President Richard Nixon in 1970, and that Bob Jones University lost its exemption a year and a day before Carter was inaugurated.

-The origins of the Moral Majority can be traced to 1976 when Baptist minister Jerry Falwell Sr. embarked on a series of "I Love America" rallies across the country to raise awareness of social issues important to him.
+In 1976 Baptist minister Jerry Falwell Sr. embarked on a series of "I Love America" rallies across the country to raise awareness of social issues important to him.
 These rallies were an extension of Falwell's decision to go against the traditional Baptist principle of separating religion and politics, a change of heart Falwell says he had when he perceived what he described as the decay of the nation's morality.
 Through hosting these rallies, Falwell was able to gauge national support for a formal organization and also raise his profile as a leader.
 Having already been a part of a well-established network of ministers and ministries, within a few years Falwell was favorably positioned to launch the Moral Majority.

 The impetus for the Moral Majority was the struggle for control of an American conservative Christian advocacy group known as Christian Voice during 1978.
 Robert Grant, Christian Voice's president, said in a news conference that the religious right was a "sham... controlled by three Catholics and a Jew."
 Following this, Paul Weyrich, Terry Dolan, Richard Viguerie (the Catholics) and Howard Phillips (the Jew) left Christian Voice.

 During a 1979 meeting, they urged televangelist Jerry Falwell Sr. to found the Moral Majority (a phrase coined by Weyrich).
 This was the period when the New Christian Right arose.
 Joining Falwell in the Moral Majority was Ed McAteer, who the same year, founded the Religious Roundtable in Memphis, Tennessee.
 Falwell also brought in Tim LaHaye, leader of a clergy group opposed to gay rights and John Birch Society figure, as an organizer.